June Senior Bingo

 Time: 9am to 10am

-House Bill 6131 provides a driver education course, whether offered by a public school, a non-public school, or a driver training school, will include instruction concerning law enforcement procedures for traffic stops, including a demonstration of the proper actions to be taken during a traffic stop and appropriate interactions with law enforcement.
+Provides that a driver education course (whether offered by a public school, a non-public school, or a driver training school) shall include instruction concerning law enforcement procedures for traffic stops, including a demonstration of the proper actions to be taken during a traffic stop and appropriate interactions with law enforcement. - passed both houses

 Wondering about a Bill?